henriqgoncalvs/hnqg/README.md

 Hey 🖐️, I'm Henrique.

 I'm a software developer based in Brazil.
-I'm focused on front-end tech, but also interested in back-end, UI design, software architecture and open source.
+I'm focused on front-end tech, but also interested in back-end, UI design, software architecture, design systems and open source.

 Currently working at a fintech named [PagSeguro PagBank](https://pagseguro.uol.com.br/) and side projects.
 I'm also majoring in Software Engineering @ [UNICESUMAR](https://inscricoes.unicesumar.edu.br/curso/engenharia-de-software).